Bilingual kylix by the Andokides painter

 The bilingual eye-cup by the Andokides painter in the Museo Archeologico Regionale, Palermo (not illustrated), is a prime example of the transition from black-figure vase painting to the red-figure style in the late 6th century to early 5th century BC that commonly resulted in "bilingual" vases, using both styles.
-The Andokides painter created the red-figure style of pottery as we know it today during his working years from 530–515 BC.
+The Andokides painter created the red-figure style of pottery as we know it today during his working years from 530 to 515 BC.
 Starting around 530 BC the Andokides painter produced red-figure amphorae and a bilingual kylix.
-Fewer than 20 vases survive by the Andokides painter but they span 30-40 years of his career, allowing historians to trace the development of his painting styles.
+Fewer than 20 vases survive by the Andokides painter but they span 30–40 years of his career, allowing historians to trace the development of his painting styles.
 One of the earliest mentions of the Andokides painter was on a black-figure hydria by Timagoras around 550 BC, when the Andokides painter must have been an apprentice.